-Within the pipelines, alert packets are constructed by packageAlertsTask within ap_association.
+Within the pipelines, alert packets are constructed by packageAlertsTask within ap association.
 Alert packets contain the triggering DIASource record; the associated DIAObject or SSObject record; up to twelve months of past history from DIASources, DIAForced-Sources, and/or upper limits; and cutout images of the science, template, and difference images centered at the position of the cutout.
-Cutouts are provided as FITS images serialized by the astropy CCDData class, and include image, variance, and mask planes along with WCS information and an image of the approximate PSF.
+Cutouts are provided as FITS

-Avro schemas are stored in the alert_packet package.
-They are derived from the corresponding AP schemas in sdm_schemas used to instantiate the AP databases.
+Avro schemas are stored in the alert_packet pack-They are derived from the corresponding AP schemas in sdm_schemas used to instantiate the AP databases.